Building your own skis

 Making your own unique pair of skis is not only the greatest happiness for a skier, but also a valuable experience that allows you to learn about the materials used to make skis, their structure, and the processes that go into making them

-If you create a ski yourself, you'll feel a special sense of satisfaction while skiing.
-You'll likely develop a strong attachment to it and ride it for a long time.
+Skiing on skis you've created yourself will bring a special sense of satisfaction.
+You'll likely develop a strong attachment to them and enjoy using them for a long time.

-works as a mountain guide in the winter and devotes himself to making skis and snowboards day and night in the summer.
+works as a mountain guide in the winter and dedicates himself day and night to making skis and snowboards in the summer.

-Board development is updated daily, so for more details, check out Nagai's Instagram.
+Board development is updated daily, so please check Nagai's Instagram for details.

 Interview and writing: Daigo Onozuka